 “Nosy gal, ain’tcha?”
 Elisha felt more than a little shitty for talking down to her, but he’d resolved to play his role to the hilt—and was determined to maintain the upper hand in the exchange.
 “All you need to know is it’s somebody with family that got hurt in the attack.”
 He sobered, toyed with his glass.
 “Somebody who wants justice.”

-She dropped her gaze, nodded slowly.
+She dropped her gaze, nodded.
 “That’s what I want, too, Mr. Caliban.”
-She lifted her eyes to him once more, resolute.
+Her eyes met his again, resolute.
 “Justice.”